-I whittled down other function coding systems found in the literature to five classifications that relate to how one behaves in a conversation.
+I chiseled down other function coding systems found in the literature to five classifications that relate to how one behaves in a conversation.
 To code the functions, we look at each statement the adult makes, name it, and place it into one of five pigeon holes.
 After all the birds are sorted, we can look at the percentage of each function, yielding a set of numbers.
 Then we can see what the numbers tell us about the way we talk in our conversations with children.

 Function Codes PDF